Aikiro42/Project-45/docs/branch-changelogs/__direct_pushes__.md

 - Improved Electric Ammo VFX
 - Improved Energy Weapon SFX
 - Demoted Magma Spitter into an SSR experimental weapon, and changed its item ID.
 Old Magma Spitters are marked with a red '(!)'; it is recommended you replace them with the changed Magma Spitter.
+- The following projectiles have been given arming distances of 10 blocks:
+  - The default projectiles of the Hand Mortar, Grenade Launcher and Rocket Launcher
+  - Thermite Grenades
+  - Cluster Grenades

 # New (modders)
 - add a way for passives to act on load and save state